flatpak/flatpak-docs/docs/introduction.rst

 Flatpak is a framework for distributing desktop applications across various Linux distributions.
-It was created by developers with a long history of working on the Linux desktop and is run as an independent open-source project.
+It was created by developers with a long history of working on the Linux desktop and is run as an independent open source project.

 Terminology
 -----------